 As soon as I saw the festive toy train pull up outside Cathedral Square, I knew I had to jump on.
 It was just so adorable.

-Kalėdos Sostinėje is a tradition in the city runs from the end of November to the first week of January each year.
-For just 2 Euros, you can pop on the train and take quick twenty minute tour of the Old Town.
+Kalėdos Sostinėje is a tradition in the city that runs from the end of November to the first week of January each year.
+For just 2 Euros, you can pop on the train and take a quick twenty-minute tour of the Old Town.

 It’s quite hilarious how many people stop to take a video or photo of the train as you’re passing through, you feel like you’re some sort of celeb (okay, I know it’s really the train haha)!